Kell1000/IAODC_NLP_101/README.md

-# Kella | Intelligent E-Commerce Assistant
+# Kella.AI | Intelligent E-Commerce Assistant

-Kella is a high-performance shopping assistant engineered to streamline the online retail experience.
+Kella.AI is a high-performance shopping assistant engineered to streamline the online retail experience.
 Developed with a focus on modern web standards and machine learning, this project demonstrates the integration of a PyTorch-based NLP backend with a responsive, interactive frontend.

 ![Kella App Preview](static/images/app_preview.png)